 Why are they important?

 Pollination is the first step in plant reproduction.
-All life on Earth is dependent on successful pollination to provide food, shelter, and oxygen.
+All life on Earth depends on successful pollination to provide food, shelter, and oxygen.
 Pollination occurs when pollen grains from the male germ cell of the plant reach the female part, or stigma, of the plant.
 Ninety (90) percent of all flowering plants require pollination.

 Pollinators such as bees, birds, bats, and butterflies are crucial in the process of pollination.
-The pollinators, while in search of nectar, rub against the flower parts and transfer pollen.
-This allows the tiny pollen grain to travel down the stigma and fertilize the egg to form a seed.
+While in search of nectar, the pollinators rub against the flower parts and transfer pollen.
+This allows a tiny pollen grain to travel down the stigma and fertilize the egg to form a seed.

-There are many different types of pollinator species and they can carry pollen in different ways.
-These animals create partnerships with the plants to carry out the life-sustaining needs of both groups.
+There are many different types of pollinator species and they can each carry pollen in different ways.
+These animals create partnerships with plants to carry out the life-sustaining needs of both groups.
 Many plants use various techniques to attract pollinators.
 Some flower petals even have lines or markings that guide the pollinators to the nectar.

 Declining populations: what’s the problem?

 Populations of pollinators, especially bees, are in decline due to several compounding factors.
 Habitat loss for pollinators by human activity poses the biggest threat to pollinators in North America.
-Other factors for population decreases include invasive plant species, broad-spectrum pesticide use, disease, and weather also factor into population loss.
+Invasive plant species, broad-spectrum pesticide use, disease, and weather also factor into population loss.

-The decrease in the population may not be something that the general population is aware or concerned about, but the effects of this decrease can impact food production for many domestic food crops.
+The decrease in the pollinator population may not be something that the general population is aware of or concerned about, but the effects of this decrease can impact food production of many domestic food crops.
 The decrease in wild populations of bees, butterflies and moths can affect the production of fruit, vegetables, nuts, alfalfa, and flowers.

 Pollinator’s in a Rain Garden at Homegrown Hideaways